simplertasks/aicommandscript/docs/hackernoon.md

 That’s it — a complete working AI interaction, readable as plain text.

+no doubt you will notice the use of the double square brackets. [[…]].
+These can hold values for variables, the contents of templates or the users response

 If you want to learn more or

 https://www.markdownguide.org/getting-started/